applied-systems-biology/jipipe-website/content/tutorials/basic/importing-multiple-images-2/_index.md

 +++
-title = "Importing a directory of images" description = "Explains how to use filesystem nodes to automatically detect and load all images in a hierarchy of directories." weight = 90 type="tutorial" enumerated = false creatordisplayname = "Ruman Gerst"
+title = "Importing a directory of images II" description = "Explains how to use filesystem nodes to automatically detect and load all images in a hierarchy of directories." weight = 100 type="tutorial" enumerated = false creatordisplayname = "Ruman Gerst"